EricssonResearch/calvin-base/calvin/examples/doorlock/readme.md

 The devices used to mimic this scenario is:

-- Laptop (192.168.0.111 in this example) running a Calvin node.
+- Laptop, with hostname "laptop" and ip address 192.168.0.111 in this example, running a Calvin node.
-- Raspberry PI (192.168.0.146 in this example) running a Calvin node and with a push button connected to GPIO pin 16 (used to trigger the camera)
+- Raspberry PI, with hostname "raspi3" and ip address 192.168.0.146 in this example, running a Calvin node and with a push button connected to GPIO pin 16 (used to trigger the camera)
-- Raspberry PI (192.168.0.134 in this example) running a Calvin node with a push button connected to GPIO pin 16 (used to unlock the door) and a speaker connected to the 3.5mm jack (acting as the doorbell)
+- Raspberry PI, with hostname "raspi2" and ip address 192.168.0.134 in this example, running a Calvin node with a push button connected to GPIO pin 16 (used to unlock the door) and a speaker connected to the 3.5mm jack (acting as the doorbell)
 - One network camera used get an image of the person at the door
 - One Philips Hue lamp representing the state of the doorlock (green light=unlocked, red light=locked)

-`doorlock.calvin` contains the Calvin script.
+`doorlock.calvin` contains the Calvin script and 'doorlock.deployjson' contains the deployment requirements.

 ## Running the example

-In the doorlock example folder on 192.168.0.111, add a file named calvin.conf with the following content to blacklist gpio actors on the laptop:
+In the doorlock example folder on the laptop, add a file named calvin.conf with the following content to blacklist gpio actors on the laptop:

     {
       "global": {